clam-project/wiko/docs/usage.md

 ### Generating Blogs

-Blog entries can be defined by adding files into the ''blog'' subdirectory of the working directory.
+Blog entries can be defined by adding files into the `blog` subdirectory of the working directory.
 WiKo analyzes such files and generates:
 * Blog front page with the newer entries.
 * An individual pages for each entry.